-The increase production capacity resulting from this modification will not require additional employees to operate; furthermore, the operation of this plant would have only seasonal and intermittent operations.
+The portable crushing/screening operation would only require a limited work force to operate and would have seasonal and intermittent operations.
 No individuals would be expected to permanently relocate to this area of operation as a result of operating the crushing/screening facility.
 Therefore, no effects upon the quantity and distribution of employment in this area would be expected.